by

 1. Demographics: Brazil has a young, digitally savvy population interested in online gaming.

-2. Growth Potential: There’s significant untapped potential in the Brazilian iGaming market.
+2. Growth Potential: There’s significant untapped potential in the Brazilian gambling market.

 3. Evolving Regulations: Brazil’s iGaming regulations are changing, opening new opportunities.